jaalto/project--emacs-epackage-sources-list/README.rst

 The listed packages use Git Version Control System (DVCS) containers for distribution.
 These epackage repositories, containers, can reside anywhere publicly available.
-Their location is recorded in this **yellow page** file to make them available for users.
-The person who wraps Emacs extensions into containers is called epackage *maintainer*.
-The person who is he author of the extension is called *upstream*.
-These two can be the same or two separate people.
+Their location is recorded in a **yellow page** file epackage.lst to make them available for users.

+The person who wraps Emacs extensions, or Emacs Lisp add-ons if you wish, into epackages is called the epackage *maintainer*.
+The person who is the maintainer of the extension is called the *upstream*.
+These two can be the same or two separate persons.

 For more information see: